-Return on shareholders' fund stood at 3.20% in June 2023 as compared to 3.01% in June 2022.
+Return on shareholders' fund stood at 3.01% as compared to 2.3% in June 2021.
 The increase in return is mainly attributable to the increase in profits.

-Capital Adequacy
+(k) Capital Adequacy

-Capital Adequacy Ratio measures the percentage of a bank's capital to its risk weighted assets.
-Capital is split into two tiers when computing the capital adequacy:
+Capital Adequacy Ratio measures the percentage of a Bank's capital to its risk weighted Assets.
+Capital is split into two tiers when computing the Capital Adequacy:

 - i.
-Tier 1 refers to core capital, the sum of paid of share capital, statutory reserves, and revenue reserves; and - ii.
+Tier 1 refers to core capital, the sum of paid of share capital, statutory reserves and revenue reserves. - ii.
 Tier 2 refers to lesser quality components to absorb losses and includes undisclosed reserves, revaluation reserves, general banking reserves, portfolio provisions and subordinated long-term debt.
-Risk-weighted assets are determined by applying prescribed risk weightings to and off-balance sheet exposures according to relative credit risk of the counterparty.

-The minimum capital adequacy requirement by the Bank of Mauritius is at 10%.
-Capital Adequacy Ratio as at 30 June 2023 stood to 35%.
+Risk-weighted assets are determined by applying prescribed risk weightings to and off-balance sheet exposures according to relative credit risk of the counterparty. - iii.
+The minimum capital adequacy requirements by the Bank of Mauritius is at 10%.
+Capital Adequacy Ratio for the 12 months worked out to 37.0% as compared to 18 months to June 2021 which was 38.8%.

-Risk Management Policies and Controls
+4) Risk Management Policies and Controls

-MHC has a Risk Management Committee which is responsible in setting up risk strategies to assess and monitor the risk management process at MHC and it also has the responsibility for advising the Board of Directors on MHC's overall current and future risk appetite, overseeing management's implementation of the risk appetite framework and reporting on the state of risk culture of MHC.
+MHC has a Risk Management Committee which is responsible in setting up Risk Strategies to assess and monitor the Risk Management process at MHC and it also has the responsibility for advising the Board of Directors on MHC's overall current and future risk appetite, overseeing management's implementation of the Risk Appetite Framework and reporting on the state of Risk Culture of MHC.

-The Corporate Governance Report provides further details on the risk policies at MHC.
+The Corporate Governance Report provides further details on the Risk Policies at MHC.

-Concentration of Risk Policies
+5) Concentration of Risk Policies

-MHC follows the principles described in the Bank of Mauritius Guideline on Credit Concentration Risk regarding its exposure to credit risk.
-The Asset and Liability Committee (ALCO) monitors the risk concentration.
+MHC follows the principles described in the Bank of Mauritius Guideline on Credit Concentration Risk regarding its exposure to Credit Risk.
+The Asset and Liability Committee (ALCO) monitors the Risk Concentration.
 Further details are provided in the Corporate Governance Report.

-Related Party Transactions, Policies and Practices
+6) Related Party Transactions, Policies and Practices

 The Company follows the principles described in the Bank of Mauritius Guideline on Related Party Transactions and IAS 24 - Related Party Disclosures for all transactions and balances with related parties.
-Note 32 to the Financial Statements provides details on related parties transactions and balances.
+Note 32 to the Financial Statements provides details on Related Parties Transactions and balances.
 MHC has also adopted a new Related Party Transaction Policy on 29 June 2022.

-Statement of Corporate Governance Policies
+7) Statement of Corporate Governance Policies

 MHC has a Corporate Governance Committee in place and which is headed by a chairperson.

 The responsibilities of the Committee are to:

-- Provide expertise in the areas of Corporate Governance; - Ensure that the Board of Directors is up to the standard with the Code of Corporate Governance; and

-- Report on its deliberations to the Board of Directors.
+- provide expertise in the areas of Corporate Governance; - ensure the Board of Directors is up to the standard with the Code of Corporate Governance; and - report on its deliberations to the Board of Directors.

-The Corporate Governance Report provides further details on the Corporate Governance policies followed by MHC.
+The Corporate Governance Report provides further details on the Corporate Governance Policies followed by MHC.

-Outlook
+8) Outlook